-Our broad portfolio of cameras includes thermally stabilized astronomy and x-ray cameras, as well as specialty cameras for medical applications, research, surveillance and defense.
+XIMEA cameras find use in many industrial applications, such as motion control, robotics, or quality control in manufacturing.
+The broad spectrum of cameras also includes thermally stabilized X-ray cameras, and specialty cameras for medical applications, research, surveillance and defense.